makinacorpus/drupal-ucms/PORTING.md

  - all: rewrite all tests
  - dashboard: style filter display in calista pages
+ - PENDING: all: userCanX() methods must die, then merge NodeAccessService into SiteAccessService
  - site: handle redirects between sites and master
  - site: node published state per site
  - site: restore node reference/dereference actions with a better UI
  - site: restore SSO
- - site: userCanX() methods must die, then merge NodeAccessService into SiteAccessService
  - ucms_seo

 ## Additional

+ - all: replace voters by more flexible ACL system (to be determined)
  - all: Rework UI
+ - dashboard: icons in admin (provide theme and skin)
  - ONLY UI - ucms_group
  - site: restore favicon feature
  - ucms_search